Clarendon Street Veterinary Surgery’s Summer health advice for rabbit owners

 Potential signs your rabbit has eaten a poisonous plant include: abdominal tenderness, bleeding, breathing difficulties, depression, diarrhoea, loss of appetite, mouth irritation, pain, seizures, vomiting, weakness, and death.
 Call us straight away on (01223) 359021 if you are concerned.

-If your rabbit likes to dig, Catherine recommends removing dormant bulbs and filling your flower beds with rabbit-safe plants.
+If your rabbit likes to dig, Sarah recommends removing dormant bulbs and filling your flower beds with rabbit-safe plants.

 Alternatively, how about a designated patch or digging container filled with plants & vegetables your rabbit can eat?
 For more rabbit enrichment tips, get in touch with our pet-loving team.